Scrum vs Agile: Key Differences and Use Cases

 What is Scrum

 The Agile methodology has many project management frameworks built on its fundamental principles.
 One of the most popular ones is the Scrum framework.
+But what does Scrum stand for?
 Scrum is a starting script for Agile methodology that leverages its core values to ensure results for clients in a series of incremental steps or sprints.

 The project is divided into sprints, each taking two to three weeks.
 However, sprints may also be daily or weekly.
-Starting off each sprint, the team commits to specific project deliverables, which must be completed by the end of the sprint.
+Starting each sprint, the team commits to specific project deliverables, which must be completed by the end of the sprint.
 A new sprint can begin when the tasks of the old one are completed.
+In this framework, the Scrum Master plays a vital role in ensuring project success by keeping the team on track, addressing issues, ensuring adherence to Scrum methodologies, and enforcing deadlines.

 With Scrum, there's an emphasis on taking customer feedback, and change is affected when required.
 The Scrum tools are primarily used by teams working on complex projects, with the project broken down into smaller manageable chunks for easier management.
 It also works perfectly for customer-facing companies that value results more than just documenting the steps of a project.